Hello

 As I wanted to limit this website to just a picture plus a short description

-So in general : ATLAS is a try to make the Web a general source of cultural
+So in general : ATLAS is an effort to make the Web a general source

-Besides this site being some kind of encyclopedia (showing
+Besides this website being some kind of encyclopedia (showing

 all the different kinds of plucked stringed instruments of the world),